The dairy exhibition at IFC 2020 is cancelled

 “It is an exceptional decision for us to skip a year,” says Søren Jensen and adds that the IFC Committee also took into consideration that planning is a long process, and that other food events have been either cancelled or postponed till next year.

 FoodTech will take place

-International Food Contest 2020 was to have taken place from 29th September to 1st October concurrently with the FoodTech fair where suppliers of machinery, equipment, ingredients and processing aids have exhibition stands.
+The dairy exhibition at International Food Contest 2020 was to have taken place from 29th September to 1st October concurrently with the FoodTech fair where suppliers of machinery, equipment, ingredients and processing aids have exhibition stands.
 It should be emphasized that FoodTech will be carried through this year, following the guidelines and regulations applying for shopping centres and exhibitions centres.

 Focus on 2021